fricciardi/datetime2/docs/index.rst

    >>> print(t2)
    1/8 of a day, -1/6 of a day to UTC

-.. method:: time.at_to_utc(new_time_to_utc)
+.. method:: time.relocate(new_to_utc)

-   Applicable only to aware instances, return another :class:`Time` instance that identifies the same time, with the new indication of temporal distance from UTC passed in ``new_time_to_utc``.
-This argument is treated as in the default creator.
+   Applicable only to aware instances, return another :class:`Time` instance that identifies the same moment, but at a different time distance from UTC.
+   The ``new_time_to_utc`` argument has the same meaning as in the default creator.
 If called on a naive instance, a :exc:`TypeError` exception is raised.
 Example:

 .. doctest::